openc/openc_bot/README.md

 end
 ```

-Used by Open corporates to monitor the status of the bot.
+Used by Open Corporates to monitor the status of the bot.
 Please include relevant information such as failures and error messages in the report hash.
 `Time.now` is added to the output automatically.